 I was lucky enough to be guided by Eusuf Ali (Freelance Tour Guide).
 He is highly professional and well-trained Guide.
 He helped me a lot to explore Lawachara Rain Forest.
 I had no idea about many offbeat paths in this forest.
 Normally tourists are not familiar also and so one should take the help of Guide to explore all of this destination in South Asia, Bangladesh.

 With Tour Guide Eusuf Ali

 Eusuf informed me that there are many paths to enter the forest.
 It takes at least three days to explore the whole forest.
 But in three hours he tried to show all the main attractions and it was quite interesting to know many unknown facts about Lawachara National Park.

 Exploring Lawachara Rain Forest

+It was drizzling and the whole atmosphere was adventurous and different.
 While hiking found many spider nets and came to know about Giant Wood Spider.
 It was huge in size though was not the adult.

 Giant Wood Spider